 Saturday 22 February - Free admission to the Old Baptist Chapel and Book Sale.

 From 1 April to 1 November, we will be open Tuesday to Saturday

 The opening times are 10am to 1pm and 2pm to 5pm.

 Want to visit on a day we are closed?
 If you know in advance when you will be visiting, we can often arrange to open the museum just for you (subject to staff availability).
 Please contact us on: 01684 297174 or email@example.com

 We are also open most Bank Holiday Mondays

 Visiting the Old Baptist Chapel

 The John Moore Museum has recently taken over the management of the Old Baptist Chapel.
 At present the access to this enigmatic building is run separately to the rest of the museum and viewing requires an appointment.
-A tour is generally possible with as little as 5 minutes notice, Tuesday to Saturday, 10am to 1pm and 2pm to 5pm.
-However to avoid disappointment we strongly advise as much notice as possible to visit this fascinating building.
+A tour is often possible with as little as 5 minutes notice, Tuesday to Saturday, 10am to 1pm and 2pm to 5pm.
+However, visiting is subject to staff availability so to avoid disappointment we strongly advise as much notice as possible to visit this fascinating building.

 To arrange a visit please call us on 01684 297 174 or email firstname.lastname@example.org